toxinu/sushi/README.md

 ## Presentation

 Sushi is a modular Python bundler.
-But it's goal is not to give you the perfect template cause I don't it but it's to create your own.
+But it's goal is not to give you the perfect template cause I don't know it but it's to create your own.

 Sushi add an easy to add module like auto ``git init`` (already in sushi) and more.